-Our Group's operations are subject to a number of risks, a detailed discussion of which is set out in the section headed "Risk Factors" in this document.
+Our Group's operations are subject to a number of risks, a detailed discussion of which is set out in the section headed "Risk Factors" in this prospectus.
 These risks can be broadly classified into:

-- Risks relating to our Group's business; - Risks relating to the sportswear industry; and - Risks relating to conducting business in the PRC.
+- Risks relating to our Group's business; - Risks relating to the sportswear industry; - Risks relating to conducting business in the PRC; and - Risks relating to the Global Offering and our Shares.